puravparab/waymo-api/README.md

 	This should run the appium server

-4. Run the python script
+4. Run the python script in another terminal

 	```bash
 	uv run main.py